mwcproject/docs/guides/create_Instance_qt-wallet.md

   You can Switch Instances by:

- 1)Starting the QT Wallet
+ 1) Starting the QT Wallet
- 2)Clicking "Wallet Instances" at the bottom of the Wallet 3)In the Pop-up Click "Select"
+ 2) Clicking "Wallet Instances" at the bottom of the Wallet
+ 3) In the Pop-up Click "Select"
- 5)select the Folder of the Instance you want to open (Default is gui_wallet713_data) 6)Click Apply
+ 5) select the Folder of the Instance you want to open (Default is gui_wallet713_data)
+ 6) Click Apply
- 7)Enter the Password for this Wallet
+ 7) Enter the Password for this Wallet

   ![register_HODL](/static/img/switch_instance.gif "Registering for HODL Program")